kpeis695/REACTION-TIME-TEST-GAME/README.md

 Future Improvements
 Add more levels with increasing difficulty.
 Allow users to share their reaction times on social media.
-Implement a leaderboard to compare scores with other players.
+Implement a leaderboard to compare scores with other players. cc